MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/subscriptions/index.md

 ### Application category strategy

 As an organization's cloud footprint grows, additional subscriptions are typically created to support applications with fundamental differences in business criticality, compliance requirements, access controls, or data protection needs.
 Building from the initial production and nonproduction subscriptions, the subscriptions supporting these application categories are organized under either the production or nonproduction management group as applicable.
-These subscriptions are typically owned and administered by Central IT operations staff.
+These subscriptions are typically owned and administered by the operations staff of a central IT team.

 ![Application category strategy](../../_images\decision-guides\decision-guide-subscriptions-hierarchy.png)

 Each organization will categorize their applications differently, often separating subscriptions based on specific applications or services or along the lines of application archetypes.
-This categorization is often designed to support workloads that are likely to consume most of the resource limits of a subscription, or separate mission-critical workloads to ensure they aren't competing with other workloads under these limits.
+This categorization is often designed to support workloads that are likely to consume most of the resource limits of a subscription, or separate mission-critical workloads to ensure they don't compete with other workloads under these limits.
 Some workloads that might justify a separate subscription include:

 - Mission-critical workloads.
 - Applications that are part of cost of goods sold (COGS) within your company.
 For example, every widget manufactured by a company contains an Azure IoT module that sends telemetry.
 This may require a dedicated subscription for accounting or governance purposes as part of COGS.